-- compare different scenarios for development in Western Sydney to examine the costs and benefits of different development patterns - compare difference staging and sequencing scenarios across and within precincts to understand the choices facing Government in the timing and location of when land is released, and infrastructure that is required.
-This will be used to inform the preferred staging and sequencing plan to be taken forward for further review in a strategic business case.
+- compare different demand scenarios to examine how demand uncertainty may affect the outcomes of development - compared difference staging and sequencing scenarios across and within precincts to understand the choices facing Government in the timing and location of when land is released, and infrastructure is required.
+This will be used to inform the preferred staging and sequencing plan to be taken forward for further review in a strategic business case. what land uses are preferred and at what density, and the associated infrastructure requirements and costs for these land uses.